juhotuho10/projects/Python/minmax_tic-tac-toe/README.md

 #  Min Max tic-tac-toe
-Min Max algoritm that plays tic-tac-toe optimally made durin Machine Learning data.ml.310 course
+Min Max algoritm that plays tic-tac-toe optimally made durin Machine Learning

+It's impossible to win against the bot, but you can try

 Instructions for paying:
 Run runner.py to play